vubao2303/Responsive-portfolio/README.md

  * Add values to row and collums for responisveness base on screen's sizes
  * Link pages porperly in heading such as meta tags, Google font link, and css file
  * Add css file to add more styling
- * Style content with css using Google Font, opacity, background image
+ * Style content with css using Google Font, opacity, and background image
+ * Add a set of useful information about the project in Readme file